-The myth of Pandora and her box is as relevant today as ever before.
+The myth of Pandora is as relevant today as ever before.

 When Jupiter’s messenger, Mercury, was spotted one day, carrying a large box, Pandora could not contain her curiosity.
 What was inside triggered an insane desire that could not be sated.
 She wanted to know and she wanted to know now!
 Instant gratification.
 (Sounds familiar?)
 No patience, no reward for effort.
 Just reward for wanting.
 “I deserve to know!”
 (As if deserving was a supreme right.)
 So she opened the box, without a second thought to any consequence.
 After all, we can worry about what happens later after we get what we want and have a good time.